CamillaOkkels/singleLinkage-benchmark/README.md

 ```
 ## Algorithm configuration

 Algorithm configurations are stored in YAML files.
-The are available in `benchmark/algorithms/<ALGORITHM>/config.yml.`
+These are available in `benchmark/algorithms/<ALGORITHM>/config.yml.`

 An example looks like this: